paulrobertlloyd/paulrobertlloyd-v3/source/_content/articles/early_graphic_design_in_television/a_new_medium_is_born.markdown

 However his greatest creation was his corporate identity for CBS Television the well-known CBS 'eye' (see below) first aired on the 6th November 1951.
 He died at the age of 49, only a few months after being awarded art director of the year by the New York Art Directors Club in 1959.

-{% figure c-figure--caption-right "Figure 3: Corporate logo for CBS Television (CBS 1951-Present Day).
-Graphic Designer: William Golden (right)" %}
+{% figure caption:"Figure 3: Corporate logo for CBS Television (CBS 1951-Present Day).
+Graphic Designer: William Golden (right)"class:"u-extend" %}
 {% picture /articles/early_graphic_design_in_television/figure-3.png alt="The CBS Eye and its designer, William Golden" %}
 {% endfigure %}